 Wear gloves and ensure that any surfaces not to be treated are covered and protected.

 IMPORTANT: Blackstone is a permanent staining solution that will darken the surface of the stone and the grout joints; it will be very difficult to remove once applied.
 Blackstone is an impregnating sealer that needs to fully absorb into the stone.
 It is not film forming, so any excess left on the surface should be removed.
 Always test on a small area before general application, to help establish best method and optimum number of coats required.
 Do not walk on treated surfaces until the solution has completely dried.
 NB.
 Do not use when surfaces are very cold or very hot.
 Ideally between 5 - 25°C.

 Shake the bottle well before use.

-Always allow newly treated surfaces to cure for 24 hours and then rinse with dilute LTP Power Stripper; this will help cut back any excess sealer.
+Allow newly treated surfaces 24 hours to cure.
+If necessary, wash surfaces with a 1:10 dilute solution of LTP Powerstripper.
+This will help to remove any excess that is difficult to rub off.
 Before allowing traffic, gently rub the surface in a few areas with white cloth or paper towel to make sure that it is colourfast.